vitali-fedulov/images3/README.md

 # Comparing images in Go

 Near duplicates and resized images can be found with the package.
 Function `Open` supports JPEG, PNG and GIF (Go image-package default).
 But other image types are possible through third-party libraries, because the input for func `Icon` is simply image.Image.
+There is only one dependency: my another package [hyper](https://github.com/vitali-fedulov/hyper).

+This is a major version 3 of module [images](https://github.com/vitali-fedulov/images).

 **Demo**: [Similar image search and clustering](https://similar.pictures).

-There is only one dependency: my package [hyper](https://github.com/vitali-fedulov/hyper).

-`Similar` function gives a verdict whether 2 images are similar or not, based on package-default thresholds.
-If instead you need similarity metrics and choose your own thresholds, use functions `PropMetric` and `EucMetric`.
+`Similar` function gives a verdict whether 2 images are similar based on Euclidean distance between specially constructed signatures ("icons") and package-default thresholds.
+If you prefer similarity metrics and choose your own thresholds, use functions `PropMetric` and `EucMetric`.

-If you are planning to process millions of images, comparing images with `Similar` directly may be slow and consume a lot of RAM to keep all icons in memory.
-To address the problem use a hash table as a preliminary filter (func `CentralHash` and `HashSet`) and read icons by their ids from the hard drive.
+If you work with millions of images, using func `Similar` directly could be slow and consume a lot of RAM to keep icons in memory.
+To address the problem use a hash table as a preliminary filter (see example 2 below).
 [More info](https://vitali-fedulov.github.io/algorithm-for-hashing-high-dimensional-float-vectors.html) on the hyperspace hashes.

-The library also contains basic functions to open/save/resize images.
+The package also contains basic functions to open/save/resize images.

 ## Example of comparing 2 photos with func Similar